pridkett/javasig-demo/README.md

 Patrick Wagstrom <pwagstro@us.ibm.com>

-***IMPORTANT: While Making This Demo Application I Discovered a Few Defects in the [Watson Developer Cloud Java SDK][wdc-sdk].
-This required the use of a patched library, which is not yet publicly available.
-This will be remedied soon.***

 This is a simple little demo application that I created to show off a handful of Watson Developer Cloud services and how you can stitch them together to make intelligent cognitive applications.
 In particular, this application uses: